California surpasses New York state in confirmed virus cases

 SACRAMENTO, Calif.
-(AP) — California’s confirmed coronavirus cases have topped 409,000, surpassing New York for most in the nation, according to data from John’s Hopkins University showing Wednesday that California now has about 1,200 more cases than New York.
+(AP) — California has surpassed New York for the most coronavirus cases in the country, reporting more than 409,000 infections after setting a record on Tuesday for the state’s most confirmed new cases in a single day since the start of the pandemic.

+The surge of cases comes as California reopened much of its economy in May.
+Since then, Gov. Gavin Newsom has ordered statewide shutdowns for bars and indoor dining while imposing tougher restrictions — including bans on indoor worship services and in-person instruction at schools — on virtually every large county and some small ones where the outbreak is most severe.

-However, New York’s 72,302 deaths are by far the highest total in the country and nine times more than California’s tally, and its rate of confirmed infections of about 2,100 per 100,000 people is twice California’s rate.
+But New York still has by far the most coronavirus-related deaths in the country with more than 32,500.
+It’s four times more than California’s tally.
+Its rate of confirmed infections of about 2,100 per 100,000 is twice California’s rate.

+California’s cases have steadily climbed, with the state confirming 12,807 new cases on Tuesday — its highest single-day total since the start of the pandemic.

 California is by far the most populous U.S. state, with nearly 40 million people, while New York has about 19.5 million.

-Note: This story has been corrected to show that the number of New York deaths is 32,250, not 72,302, and that the New York death toll is four times higher than California’s toll, not eight times.